Chances are you’re here because you’re considering signing up as a Scentsy Independent Consultant.

 You then have to take into account the time spent working on selling Scentsy and whether the money made justifies the hours spent.

 All of these costs must be subtracted from the ‘average earnings’ we talked about earlier in order to see just how much money Scentsy MLM Consultants are really taking home at the end of the day (most of them will likely end up losing money).
+This can help to explain why MLMs are notoriously toxic companies to work for.

 Is Scentsy a pyramid scheme?